 - Data suppression: like a shredder, it’s a complete redaction, losing most utility, but the safest option.

-Modern data protection laws like European General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) made the legal distinction between anonymous data, which completely masks or obfuscates identifying data, and pseudonymous data, which doesn’t contain obvious identifiers but may be re-identifiable.
+Modern data protection laws like European General Data Protection Regulation (GDPR) and the California Privacy Rights Act (CPRA) made the legal distinction between anonymous data, which completely masks or obfuscates identifying data, and pseudonymous data, which doesn’t contain obvious identifiers but may be re-identifiable.

 Open data is a great way for enterprises to partner and integrate with third-party innovators, but there’s no doubt that poor data anonymisation will find your business in the headlines and fast.